 DO NOT send forms via personal email as it contains PII.
 Please send passphrase to TA via direct message on MM on IL-4 or .mil email.

-TA will endorse (Section Two) only if employee has been verified via the company’s roster found on the contract rosters,
+TA will endorse (Section Two) only if employee has been verified via the company’s roster found on the contract rosters

 TA will place form in the Platform One Security Manager folder for security verification.